-The Toronto Film Society screened Appointment with Danger on Sunday, October 30th, 2011 as part of the Sunday Matinee Film Buffs Series.
+Toronto Film Society presented Appointment with Danger (1951) on Sunday, October 30, 2011 in a double bill with Affair in Trinidad as part of the Season 64 Sunday Afternoon Film Buffs, Programme 2.

 Another of those films completed and then held nearly two years for release, Appointment with Danger was above-average Alan Ladd fare, fast moving and full of action.
 The taut, well-plotted script dealt with the little-known workings of the Postal Inspection Service.
 On the side of the law (as was to be his habit in the fifties), Ladd plays a tight- lipped, relentless postal inspector assigned to investigate the murder of another officer.
 The twist here comes in the form of a nun-the only witness to the killing.

 Sent to Gary, Indiana, where the murder was committed, Ladd must first find the nun and get her to identify one of the killers from a mug book.
 Then he must infiltrate the gang, who, it turn out, killed the other officer because he learned of their plans to rob a big mail shipment of money.
 Much suspense is generated by Ladd’s attempt to convince the gang that he is a postal employee gone corrupt, and he walks a very thin line, coming harrowingly close to discovery.

 The gang’s resident psycho, Regas, takes an instant dislike to Goddard, and the spite between them threatens to explode into violence at any moment.

 Earl, the gang’s leader, warns Regas, “Somewhere in your blood there’s a crazy bug.
 Get a cure or you’ll get us all killed.”
 Which proves prophetic.